top of page

 TIA

 'Tia' is Gabby’s great-aunt who helped raise her after her mother died.
-A traditional woman from Mexico with a sharp tongue and warm heart, she provides emotional support—and plenty of blunt advice—when things begin to fall apart.
+A traditional woman from Mexico with a sharp tongue and warm heart, she provides emotional support, and plenty of blunt advice.

 HANNAH